 BYO culture in Philly is unique among American cities.
 It came about due to the influence of the PLCB and high rent in Center City’s restaurant district.
 For most chefs, the choice is to either focus on their debt or focus on the food.
 Many opt for the latter and open a small BYOB in an outlying neighborhood.

 Philly’s dining culture is headed with them.
-At this point, the grand ole restaurants (Le Bec Fin, Susanna Foo, Striped Bass) on the 1500 block of Walnut Street have been long a long time.
-It’s places like Queen Village, NoLibs, Passyunk Ave, China Town, and the Gayborhood that have taken over as must-visit destinations for foodies.
+At this point, the grand ole restaurants (Le Bec Fin, Susanna Foo, Striped Bass) on the 1500 block of Walnut Street have been gone a long, long time.
+It’s places like Queen Village, NoLibs, Passyunk Ave, Chinatown, East Falls, Northern Liberties, and the Gayborhood that have taken over as must-visit destinations for foodies.